ansuka01/Netpris/README.md

 # Netpris
-#Scrapes beers from netpris
-#Cleans the scraped data to a cleaner form
+Scrapes beers from netpris and cleans the scraped data removing divs etc.